 Nestled deep in the mountains, this unexplored trek allows one to admire the beauty of this Himalayan region all alone.
 The trail takes you back in time, where the unspoiled environment makes the trek divine for anyone who visits it.
 Walking through alpine meadows, moraine ridges, glacier basins and pine forests takes one in trance state.
 Populated with over 3000 years old villages, trekkers can also taste lifestyle of rural people.

 The most striking Himalayan peak, Kedarkantha is situated at an elevation of 3150 m, in the Uttarkashi district of Uttarakhand.
 The rewarding summit to the ridge peak offers great views of 13 Himalayan peaks, such as Ranglana and Banderpooch.
-The trail goes to the Govind National Park which is home to exotic flora and fauna such as bears, leopards and musk deer.
+The trail goes to the Govind National Park which is home to exotic flora and fauna such as bears, leopards, and musk deer.
 One thing that motivates you to hike further on the challenging course encompassing rough slopes and sharp ascent and descent is the ever-modifying scenery of this spectacular place.

-Moreover, this trek is considered an idyllic destination for both the nature lovers and an ardent trekker.
+Moreover, this trek is considered an idyllic destination for both nature lovers and an ardent trekker.
 The trek begins from a peaceful village called Sankri, which is surrounded by the dense oak forest and snow-capped mountains.
 Also, the trek offers an exquisite sight of River Tons, which is fed by the glaciers.
-Filled with the majestic natural beauty and stunning views of the snow-clad mountains, trekking in the ‘Land of Gods’ always pleases eyes and soul of the trekkers.
-The course combines the contrasting views of snow-capped mountains, glacial pools and frozen streams on the lush green landscape.
+Filled with the majestic natural beauty and stunning views of the snow-clad mountains, trekking in the ‘Land of Gods’ always pleases the eyes and soul of the trekkers.
+The course combines the contrasting views of snow-capped mountains, glacial pools, and frozen streams on the lush green landscape.
 For those who love snow, Kedarkantha trek is a must-try.

 Duration: 6 Days Grade: Easy to Moderate Highest Point: 3810 m (Kedarkantha peak) Distance Covered: 22 km Base Camp: Sankri